 2. Utilize helpful tech & tools to improve customer experience

 A healthy balance of software and technology backed up by human knowledge and experience can keep customers happy while lowering response times.

 - Establish automation & workflows: Though we all love the idea of automating customer service tasks, you can also utilize workflows for customer-facing tasks (like automated emails for order updates) that anticipate customer inquiries before they enter the queue.
 Check out two of our favorite resources, Zendesk and Gorgias, to learn how they can help.

 - Give your team the tools they need: Making information easily accessible to your team allows them to quickly scan a document or tool for what they need to help a client with their issue instead of escalating the ticket and delaying the resolution time.

-- Empower customers with self-service options: Returns and exchanges are a huge part of any e-commerce business, so making these processes easy for customers to independently perform will increase the number of repeat customers without putting more strain on your team.
-You can learn more about our favorite resources & strategies for implementing self-service returns in one of our recent blog posts.
+- Empower customers with self-service options: Returns and exchanges are a huge part of any E-Commerce business, so making these processes easy for customers to independently perform will increase the number of repeat customers without putting more strain on your team.

 3. Strengthen your customer support team